The Galois Structure of the Spaces of polydifferentials on the Drinfeld Curve: An explicit basis of

-where both ${\omega_{i-1+q,j-q+1}}$ and ${\omega_{i-1,j-q}}$ are holomorphic polydifferentials. \end{lem} \begin{proof} Equality of both sides can be derived by multiplying both sides of the equation ${xy^q = x^qy + 1}$ by ${x^{i-1}y^{j-q}}$.
-The only thing left to check is that the two right summands are again holomorphic; i.e.
+where both ${\omega_{i-1+q,j-q+1}}$ and ${\omega_{i-1,j-q}}$ are holomorphic polydifferentials. \end{cor} \begin{proof} Equality of both sides can be derived by multiplying both sides of the equation ${xy^q = x^qy + 1}$ by ${x^{i-1}y^{j-q}}$.
+The only thing left to check is that the two right summands are again holomorphic.
+This follows from Proposition \ref{basis for holomorphic polydifferentials}, because the assumptions on ${i,j}$ imply the inequalities